 While Great Britain’s electricity system is extremely reliable and resilient, power cuts – also known as power outages – can happen for a variety of reasons.

-If you experience a power cut that you weren’t expecting, you can report it by calling 105.
-This will connect you to your distribution network operator (DNO), who own and maintain the power lines that connect to homes or businesses.
+If you experience a power cut that you weren’t expecting you can report it by calling 105.
+This will connect you to your distribution network operator (DNO), who owns and maintains the power lines that connect to homes or businesses.

 If you experience a power cut that you weren’t expecting, you can report it by calling 105.
-This will connect you to your distribution network operator (DNO), who own and maintain the power lines that connect to homes and businesses.
+This will connect you to your distribution network operator (DNO), who owns and maintains the power lines that connect to homes and businesses.